fruchtzwerg/portfolio/apps/slides/pages/2-http/cookies.md

 ---
 layout: image-right
-image: /cookie_3.webp
+image: ../public/cookie_3.webp
 ---
 # Cookies

-What is a cookie?
+Maintain state in a stateless protocol

 A cookie is a piece of data, <span class="text-purple-400">set by the server</span>, which is <span class="text-cyan-400">stored on the client</span>.